Minestom/Hephaistos/README.md

 ## Anvil format
 Built upon the NBT library part, the `mca` package allows loading and saving MCA (Minecraft Anvil) files.

-Contrary to `NBTReader` and `NBTWriter`, `RegionFile` requires a `RandomAccessFile` instead of a InputStream/OutputStream.
+Contrary to `NBTReader` and `NBTWriter`, `RegionFile` requires a `DataSource` instead of a InputStream/OutputStream.
-The reasoning is that `RandomAccessFile` allows both reads and writes to happen at the same time on the same file.
+The reasoning is that `DataSource` allows both reads and writes to happen at the same time on the same file.
+`RegionFile` has a constructor to directly use a `RandomAccessFile` to read from disk.
+If you want to work in memory, you can use `GrowableSource`

 One must be careful of OutOfMemory errors when reading lots of chunks from a RegionFile.
 Use `RegionFile#forget` to unload a chunk column from the internal chunk cache to relieve memory.